Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
-# v1.9.14
+# v1.9.16
-⨠ 🚀 Fix Phind Search export errors
+⨠ 🚀 Fix Basic Search export errors
 Some errors were occuring when trying to export a Basic Search thread.
 It's now fixed!

 ⨠ 🧩 A better integration in the Phind interface